Kraymer/F-dotfiles/attic/README.md

 1. Specify your `ATTIC_*` environment variables in your machine package (see [example](https://raw.githubusercontent.com/Kraymer/F-dotfiles/master/%40mac/%40macbook/.zsh/macbook-vars.sec.zsh.example))

 1. Run backup using `attic-backup.sh`, old archives are automatically pruned in case of successful backup.
 I recommend to use cron to plan the `attic-backup.sh` executions.
-For osx users, a `launchd` service is provided by the [`@Daemon-osx`](https://github.com/Kraymer/F-dotfiles/tree/master/attic/%40Daemon-osx) subpackage.
+For macOS users, a `launchd` service is provided by the [`@Daemon-osx`](https://github.com/Kraymer/F-dotfiles/tree/master/attic/%40Daemon-osx) subpackage.

 1. zsh echoes date of last successfull backup at terminal startup, so you get alerted if something went haywire in your backup strategy.